 Mardi Gras isn’t complete without some Creole food, so throw this Slow Cooker Jambalaya on while you hit up a parade or bake some beignets!
 Andouille sausage, chicken, and shrimp marry with Cajun-spiced rice and vegetables in this easy weekday or weekend meal.

 Let’s get this out of the way – we won’t pretend that this is a beautiful dish.
-It’s definitely not, at least not in the traditional sense – but once you get past the tomato-tinted hue of your bowl and dig in, you might just feel a bit Cajun yourself.
+It’s definitely not, at least not in the traditional sense.
+But once you get past the tomato-tinted hue of your bowl and dig in, you might just feel a bit Cajun yourself.

 It all starts with a beautiful mirepoix.